 One of the main changes provided in the aforementioned reform to the Income Tax Law consisted of eliminating the tax consolidation regime in force until December 31, 2013.
 As a result, we have the obligation to pay the deferred tax determined at that time during the five-year period starting in 2014.
-Also a new optional regime was established for company groups and we have decided to opt out of the new regime for the 2018 fiscal year.
+Also a new optional regime was established for company groups and we have decided to opt out of the new regime.